rstacruz/til-2013/2015-02-24-refactoring-long-calls.md

 title: Refactoring long calls
 ---

-Given this piece of code in a view:
+Consider seeing this code in a view.
+It seems a little long, and may be a candidate for refactoring.

 ```ruby
 = event.ticket.custom_message.to_s.strip.gsub("[URL]", site_url)